The rich get richer and the poor get poorer

-"The rich get richer and the poor get poorer" is an aphorism due to Percy Bysshe Shelley.
+"The rich get richer and the poor get poorer" is an aphorism attributed to Percy Bysshe Shelley.
 In A Defence of Poetry (1821, not published until 1840) Shelley remarked that the promoters of utility had exemplified the saying, "To him that hath, more shall be given; and from him that hath not, the little that he hath shall be taken away.
 The rich have become richer, and the poor have become poorer; and the vessel of the State is driven between the Scylla and Charybdis of anarchy and despotism."
 It describes a positive feedback loop (a corresponding negative feedback loop would be e.g. progressive tax).

 "To him that hath" etc. is a reference to Matthew 25:29 (the parable of the talents, see also Matthew effect).
 The aphorism is commonly evoked, with variations in wording, as a synopsis of the effect of free market capitalism producing excessive inequality.

 Predecessors

-Andrew Jackson, the seventh President of the U.S. (1829–1837), in his 1832 bank veto, said that "when the laws undertake ... to make the rich richer and the potent more powerful, the humble members of society ... have a right to complain of the injustice to their Government."
+Andrew Jackson, the seventh President of the U.S. (1829–1837), in his 1832 bank veto, said that "when the laws undertake... to make the rich richer and the potent more powerful, the humble members of society... have a right to complain of the injustice to their Government."
 The phrase also has connections to Martial's epigrams.
-In one of his epigrams, he states, "You will always be poor, if you are poor, Aemiliane.
-Now money is given to none except the rich."
+In one of his epigrams, he states, "You will always be poor if you are poor, Aemilianus.
+Nowadays wealth is given only to the rich."

 The phrase also resembles two Bible verses from the Gospel of Matthew:

 "Ain't We Got Fun"

-The phrase was popularized in 1921 in the wildly successful song "Ain't We Got Fun?", and the phrase is sometimes attributed to the song's lyricists, Gus Kahn and Raymond B. Egan.
+The phrase was popularized in 1921 in the wildly successful song "Ain't We Got Fun?", and is sometimes attributed to the song's lyricists, Gus Kahn and Raymond B. Egan.
+Although their original lyric read "the rich get rich," later renditions of the song, like Peggy Lee's version, changed to "the rich get richer."

-The line is sometimes mistakenly attributed to F. Scott Fitzgerald.
+The line is also sometimes mistakenly attributed to F. Scott Fitzgerald.
 It appears in The Great Gatsby, as "the rich get richer and the poor get—children!"
 The character Gatsby orders the character Klipspringer, sitting at the piano, "Don't talk so much, old sport...
 Play!" and Klipspringer breaks into the Whiting, Kahn and Egan song.